 - Current Downloads: shows the current number of downloads.
 To update this field, please reload the dialog in the Object Storage Management Console by means of a so-called "hard refresh".

 - Secure URL: (Optional) Activate the check box to generate an SSL-encrypted URL and increase the security of the file.

-- Expiration Date: (Optional) Change the time at which the URL stops being valid.
+- Expiration Date: (Required) Change the time at which the URL stops being valid.
 After expiration or change of the validity or the number of downloads, a new URL is generated and the link is no longer accessible.
 An error message will appear instead.

 4. To generate the URL, click Apply.

 The URL is generated and displayed.
 You can now copy the URL and share it with others or send it by email using the MAIL TO button.
 For the email to be sent out, your browser needs to be configured so that it can open your default web-based email program.

 The file can be accessed using a browser.
 No S3 application is required.

 If you want to share content with users who do not have access to an S3 client application, you can configure a bucket as a website, which can be accessed using a standard web browser (instead of an S3 web client).
 This website needs to be static; it cannot deliver personalised content or run server-side scripts.
 This feature is useful for sharing a collection of objects.

 A bucket-hosted website can be accessed as follows:

 Shared objects contained in this bucket are available as follows: